-Musicals have bee around for many years and for many people some of there favourites in history if I’m honest I’ve been around them all my life being in a female dominant environment, and I don’t actually mind them, I like music and there often still got a story with those catchy songs, they like comedies can often raise spirits and change your mood, even in a cinema this can be dazzling in the performances, with many crossing over the stage musicals or vice versa.
+Musicals have been around for many years and for many people some of their favourites in history if I’m honest I’ve been around them all my life being in a female dominant environment, and I don’t actually mind them, I like music and there often still got a story with those catchy songs, they like comedies can often raise spirits and change your mood, even in a cinema this can be dazzling in the performances, with many crossing over the stage musicals or vice versa.

 However, with all these years there we many films to choose from as musicals go back nearly a hundred years, even with the odd lul’s through some of the decades, they have been one of the more consistent genres so deciding on my top 5 wasn’t easy, as they don’t really age the same way as most other Genres.

 From 1978 is Grease, arguably the most widely known Musical film in history, starring John Travolta, Olivia Newton-john among others its songs dominated the charts in an era where it was hard to do, its story was solid and has been done countless time in different variations, let alone on stage etc, its one of the earliest films I remember as my family loved it, the sequel wasn’t bad as well, Boo prefers that one as does quite alot of people, but grouped together they are a dominant force, in film and musical history.